US$570 million motorway expansion contract: Amoako Attah exercised wrong discretion - Fuseini

 He also admitted that he signed the agreement, even though cabinet and parliament had not approved same.
 He pointed out that the Public Procurement Authority and the Central Tender Review Board of the ministry approved the deal.

-The nominee also disclosed the ministry and Mota –Engil haven’t settled on financing for the project but quickly added that “ if Mota Engil is not able to bring the funding, any company; it could be even a Ghanaian company, can arrange some funding for the project and work with Mota Engil to provide technical advice so be it.”
+The nominee also disclosed the ministry and Mota –Engil hasn’t settled on financing for the project but quickly added that “if Mota Engil is not able to bring the funding, any company; it could be even a Ghanaian company, can arrange some funding for the project and work with Mota Engil to provide technical advice so be it.”

 When pushed by the minority Chief Whip and MP for Asawase Mubarak Mohammed Muntaka to explain why he signed a contract which has not been approved by cabinet and Parliament, Mr Amoako Atta said he had not signed the final contract rather, a commercial contract.